 - Acute Medical Care

 - COVID 19 Surveillance and Diagnostic Testing

 - Women's Health

 - Men's Health

 - STI counseling, screening & treatment

 - Laboratory Services

 - Family Planning

 - Pharmacy Services

 - Bronco Wellness Health Promotion and Health Education Services

 - Sports Physicals for FSU Athletes

-- ROTC Physicals
+ROTC Physicals

 A nurse is available Monday-Friday during hours of operation 8 a.m. to 5 p.m.
-The medical provider is available for acute or routine treatment Monday - Friday, 9:00 a.m. to 4:00 p.m. but may vary during summer sessions.
+The medical provider is available for acute or routine treatment Monday - Friday, 8:30 a.m. to 4:00 p.m.
 After hours assistance, for non-life-threatening issues, students can contact the Health Line Blue at 1-877-477-2424.
 For any severe or potentially life-threatening emergency, students should contact 911, Campus Police, or the Residence Hall Advisor/ Director.

-For the Fall 2021 semester, students are requested to call the main number at (910) 672-1259 to schedule an acute or routine appointment.
-Student Health Services will evaluate students for potential coronavirus infections and provide an appropriate plan of care.
-Students will be pre-screened prior to entering the clinic in order to meet current Center for Disease Control guidance and recommendations.
+For the Fall 2022 semester, students are requested to call the main number at (910) 672-1259 to schedule an acute or routine appointment.
+Student Health Services will evaluate students for potential coronavirus infections or any type of acute illness and provide an appropriate plan of care.
+Students will be prescreened prior to entering the clinic in order to meet current Center for Disease Control guidance and recommendations.
 Face masks/coverings are required if you enter the Spaulding Building.